What is colic?

 What are the symptoms of colic?

-Colicky babies have periods of inconsolable crying--sometimes for hours without stopping--and are difficult to comfort.
+Colicky babies are healthy infants who have recurrent periods of inconsolable crying—without apparent reason.
+These sometimes occur for hours without stopping.
+The baby can be difficult to comfort during these stretches of time.
 These periods of fussiness are not linked to hunger or discomfort, and the babies are otherwise normal.
 They may appear to be in pain.
 They might arch their backs, clench their fists, or pull their legs up to their tummies.
 In addition, the baby's face might turn red after a long period of crying.
 Although the baby is fussy and cries, he or she continues to eat well and gain weight.